2022–23 USC Trojans women's basketball team

 The 2022–23 USC Trojans women's basketball team represented the University of Southern California during the 2022–23 NCAA Division I women's basketball season.
 The Trojans played their home games at the Galen Center and were members of the Pac-12 Conference.
 The squad was led by second-year head coach Lindsay Gottlieb, who was hired on May 10, 2021.

-The Trojans finished the regular Pac-12 season tied for 4th with UCLA and Arizona.
+The Trojans finished the regular Pac-12 season tied for 4th place with UCLA and Arizona.
 Because both of those teams held tiebreakers over USC, the Trojans earned the 6th seed in the 2023 Pac-12 Conference women's basketball tournament.

 Previous season

 The 2021–22 USC Trojans women's basketball team finished with an overall record of 12–16 and a 5–12 conference record.
 They earned the 10th seed in the 2022 Pac-12 Conference women's basketball tournament.

 Offseason changes

 Assistant Coach Danyelle Grant moved to serve as an assistant coach at Rice.
-In her place, Gottlieb hired Beth Burns from Louisville as Associate Head Coach.
+In her place, Gottlieb hired Beth Burns from Louisville as associate head coach.

-As for players, the Women of Troy brought in 1 first-year and 7 transfers.
-3 students graduated, and 6 students transferred to other schools.
+As for players, the Women of Troy brought in one first-year and seven transfers.
+Three students graduated, and six transferred to other schools.